Banking

 Bottom line

 PayPal Canada's CIP rejects PO Boxes outright, asks for documents from one of four categories within a 3-12 month window, and rejects on name mismatch most often of all.
-A virtual mailbox in Canada Post Unit/# format issues a service invoice and a rental agreement in your business name from week one, the address geocodes to a real building, and the same address can carry your CRA file and bank statement going forward — so all four CIP paths converge.
+A virtual mailbox in Canada Post Unit/# format can provide a service invoice and a rental agreement in your business name, the address geocodes to a real building, and the same address can carry your CRA file and bank statement going forward — so the CIP paths line up.

 Reserve a Toronto or Vancouver address and the documents PayPal asks for arrive at one address you control, in your business name, within the freshness window every time.